ncatlab/nlab-content/pages/3578.md

 It is a **right fibration** or **right Kan fibration** if its extends against all horns except possibly the left outer ones: $0 \lt k \leq n$.

-So $X \to S$ is a left fibration precisely if for all commuting squares
+So $X \to S$ is a right fibration precisely if for all commuting squares

 $$
   \array{